 Consider yourself a kitten's mommy?
 You're actually more like its freakishly large roommate

 If you own a cat, you probably identify as something like its mother, albeit a human version, who feeds it, entertains it, and licks its fur to keep it clean (hopefully not).
-Unfortunately, your cat sees your pet-owner relationship much differently, according to the new book Cat Sense by English biologist Dr. John Bradshaw.
+Unfortunately, your cat sees your pet-owner relationship much differently, according to the new book Cat Sense ($11, Amazon) by English biologist Dr. John Bradshaw.
 It actually thinks you’re a “larger, non-hostile” cat.